TELADOC HEALTH SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Teladoc Health, Inc. - TDOC

-NEW ORLEANS, June 24, 2022 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until August 5, 2022 to file lead plaintiff applications in a securities class action lawsuit against Teladoc Health, Inc. TDOC, if they purchased the Company's securities between October 28, 2021 and April 27, 2022, inclusive (the "Class Period").
+NEW ORLEANS, LA / ACCESSWIRE / July 28, 2022 / Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until August 5, 2022 to file lead plaintiff applications in a securities class action lawsuit against Teladoc Health, Inc. TDOC, if they purchased the Company's securities between October 28, 2021 and April 27, 2022, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Southern District of New York.

 What You May Do